awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

 **Note**
 Optionally, you can uncomment the `-r` and `<role-arn>` lines and substitute an IAM role ARN to use with your user\.

-If you manage multiple profiles/accounts, you can either set the AWS_PROFILE variable in your shell or specify the env: values to match your profile/account tied in the kubeconfig.
+If you manage multiple profiles, you can either set the AWS_PROFILE variable in your shell or specify the env: values to match your profile tied in the kubeconfig.

 ```
 apiVersion: v1